mupq/pqm4/README.md

 ## Benchmarks
 The tables below list cycle counts and stack usage of the implementations currently included in **pqm4**.
 All cycle counts were obtained at 24MHz to avoid wait cycles due to the speed of the memory controller.
-For most schemes we report minimum, maxium, and average cycle counts of 100 executions.
+For most schemes we report minimum, maximum, and average cycle counts of 100 executions.
 For schemes with no cycle count variation we only did 10 executions.
-For some particularly slow schemes we reduce the number of executions; the number of executions is reported in parantheses.
+For some particularly slow schemes we reduce the number of executions; the number of executions is reported in parentheses.

 The following numbers were obtained with `arm-none-eabi-gcc 8.2.0` and libopencm3 [@8b1ac58](https://github.com/libopencm3/libopencm3/commit/8b1ac585dfd6eb13938f2090bff6a78b836a0452)